pkassar/bank-tech-test/README.md

 I want to be able to print a full statement of my account

 As a user
-so that my cash statements aren't slapdash
+so that my cash statements are readable
-I want to see my statement in reverse chronological
+I want to see my statement in reverse chronological order